nextcloud/desktop/doc/installing.rst

 You can adjust the installation folder by specifying the `INSTALLDIR` property like this::

-  msiexec /passive /i Nextcloud-x.y.z.msi INSTALLDIR="C:\Program Files (x86)\Non Standard Nextcloud Client Folder"
+  msiexec /passive /i Nextcloud-x.y.z-x64.msi INSTALLDIR="C:\Program Files\Non Standard Nextcloud Client Folder"

 Be careful when using PowerShell instead of `cmd.exe`, it can be tricky to get the whitespace escaping right there.